Helanwang/divHelan/README.md

 # University Data Extractor

-This script provides structured organization of university research data for the `Stanford Stark Lab`.
+This script provides structured organization of university research data for the `Stanford Univeristy Stark Lab`.
 It systematically processes directories containing university-specific text files and generates a standardized CSV output where:

 - Each row corresponds to a university (identified by its folder code)
 - Columns represent sequentially numbered text files (`1.txt`, `2.txt`, etc.) from each university's directory